revita23/genesis/README.md

-# 🔺 The Bermuda Testnet 🔺
+# 🔺 The Bermuda 🔺

 Owshen is an innovative privacy platform developed for EVM-based blockchains.
 Owshen's very first testnet, The Bermuda Testnet has launched!
 Excited to check it out?
 Just follow these steps!)